Electrical Systems

 watt-hour meter

-A device that measures the electricity in a circuit.
-Watt-hour meters, also known as kilowatt-hour meters, track power output over time.
+A device that measures the electricity used by a circuit over time.
+Watt-hour meters track power output in watts per hour.

 wattmeter

 A device that accounts for both current and voltage when used to measure electrical power.
-Wattmeters rely on a dynamometer movement to complete measurements.
+A wattmeter typically has four terminals.

 watts

-W. A unit of measurement for the power being used in a circuit.
-In order to exist, watts require a change in energy.
+W. A unit used to measure wattage or electrical power.
+To exist, watts require a change in energy.

 waveforms